redmix-run/redmix/README.md

       ESM
 - [ ] Enable strict mode for new Cedar TypeScript apps.
 - [ ] Upgrade to Node 24
-- [ ] Setup dependabot/renovate to automatically merge PRs that pass all checks
+- [x] Setup dependabot/renovate to automatically merge PRs that pass all checks
+- [ ] Move to Vitest for Cedar apps to prepare for ESM support

 ### Package Updates